zhao-chunyu/MetaDriver/README.md

 <img src="assert\model.jpg" style="zoom: 100%;">

 1. **A Novel One-Shot Learning Framework for Driver Saliency Prediction**.
-A Novel One-Shot Learning Framework for Driver Saliency Prediction.
 We propose MetaDriver, inspired by how drivers generalize from limited examples.
-It filters salient regions from support masks to guide attention learning and uses semantic alignment to improve crossscene generalization.
+It filters salient regions from support masks to guide attention learning and uses semantic alignment to improve cross scene generalization.
 2. **A Novel One-Shot Learning Framework for Driver Saliency Prediction**.
 To address noisy attention labels and limited semantic overlap, SMF removes irrelevant background while SSA aligns salient features between support and query pairs, significantly boosting our model’s performance.
 3. **Extensive Evaluation on DADA-52i and PSAD-4i with Strong Generalization and SOTA Results**.